gblanc25/cs50/TIPSFORSUCCESS.md

 Fortunately, the course has a ton of support structures in place to help you, which I've compiled as a list of my best tips for success in CS50:

-**1. Go to tutorials!!** We (the TFs and CAs) love to help you and are here for you!
+**1. Go to TF office hours!!** We (the TFs and CAs) love to help you and are here for you!
 These are the best ways (**emphasis on best**) to get one-on-one support in the course, especially if you want in-depth explanations of course content or debugging help.
 Sign up for as many as you'd like each week.

-**2. On that note, start psets early.** That way you can attend the less busy tutorials early on, and feel less stressed when Sunday rolls around!
+**2. On that note, start psets early.** That way you can attend the less busy office hours early on, and feel less stressed when Sunday rolls around!

-**3. Go to office hours!** Office hours are in Widener on Sundays from 3-5.
-All 80+ staff members are there to help you, but things can definitely get a bit busy and stressful since psets are due Sunday night.
+**3. Go to Widener office hours!** Office hours are in Widener on Sundays from 3-5.
+All staff members are there to help you, but things can definitely get a bit busy and stressful since psets are due Sunday night.
 Best to get as much of your pset done as you can before then!

 **4. Post questions on Ed!** Ed is a great place to get asynchronous online help - post a public or private question and staff or other students will respond and help you out!

-**5. Save your late days, if you can.** Pset 9 is very intensive, and odds are your other classes will be taking up more time by this point too.
-You may want to save your late days for later in the course!
+**5. Save your late hours, if you can.** Pset 9 is very intensive, and odds are your other classes will be taking up more time by this point too.
+You may want to save your late hours for later in the course!

-**6. Go to lab.** They'll walk you through the lab assignments you have to submit and prepare you well for the pset each week!

-**7. Watch the walkthrough videos.** Very helpful in terms of planning out pseudocode and introducing important syntax!
+**6. Watch the walkthrough videos.** Very helpful in terms of planning out pseudocode and introducing important syntax!

-**8. Get ARC Academic tutoring if wanted.** You can get 2 free hours of tutoring per week at the Academic Resource Center!
+**7. Get ARC Academic tutoring if wanted.** You can get 2 free hours of tutoring per week at the Academic Resource Center!

-**9. Above all, don't hesitate to reach out if you need anything,** whether that be me or any of the course heads!
+**8. Above all, don't hesitate to reach out if you need anything,** whether that be me or any of the course heads!

 Best of luck this semester :)